 Getting a problem solved the first time is great and tells a lot about a business.
 But what about the amount of time it takes to resolve a customer problem?
 If not immediately, you should respond and deal with the issue in a reasonable time.

 The Customer Satisfaction Score is a metric that measures customer happiness with a product, service, or their interaction with a business.
 It can be measured by a survey where customers are asked if they are satisfied with their experience, e.g., a finalised purchase or customer service.
 If the feedback is negative, you can ask follow-up questions to understand and solve the problem more efficiently.

 Engagement rate is not about impressions or views, but rather about the number of comments, likes and shares, in a word, engagement, your content gets.
 It gives you information about the active users and how active your customer engagement is.

 9. Bounce Rate

 Bounce rate is the percentage of visitors that leave the website immediately after they enter, before visiting other pages on the website.
 It is, in fact, the enemy of customer engagement.

 Viral marketing strategy has always been effective in many aspects.
 It is useful for customer engagement as well.
 Something being viral means it becomes popular by word of mouth.
 It’s great for customer engagement as much as it is for promoting a product.
 By nature, viral content urges users to react, which evokes emotions and thus creates memorable experiences that users would associate with the brand behind the video.

 Knowing the customer engagement metrics we just discussed is valuable.
 Tracking them will make a big difference, too.

-Going back to our earlier example, a consultant could use ecommerce personalization to ensure that a returning visitor saw the blog posts that most reflected their interests.
-This would improve customer engagement because they wouldn’t have to go searching for the information they need and run the risk of leaving because they couldn’t find what they wanted.
+Providing personalised shopping experience for each customer would improve customer engagement because they wouldn’t have to spend their time searching for what they want and run the risk of leaving because they couldn’t find what they wanted.